Phloretic acid: Production and occurrence

 It is found in olives.
 It is found in the rumen of sheep fed with dried grass.
-It is also an urinary metabolite of tyrosine in rats.
+It is also a urinary metabolite of tyrosine in rats.

 Polyesters have been prepared from phloretic acid.

-It is one of the products of flavonoid metabolism performed by the bacterium Clostridium orbiscindens, a resident of some human guts.
+It is one of the products of flavonoid metabolism performed by the bacterium Clostridium orbiscindens, a resident of some human intestinal tracts.

+Drug uses

+Phloretic acid is used in the synthesis of Esmolol.